dazhiyi/DNN-Portfolio-Selections-Review/README.md

-# Deep Neural Networks for Portfolio Selection

-## Overview 🌐
-This project replicates and evaluates the Deep Neural Network (DNN) methodology introduced by Da & Jiang (2022) for multi-period portfolio optimization, considering the serial dependence of returns.
-The initial results highlight the need for further robustness checks to rigorously validate any performance advantages.

-## Background 📚
-Portfolio selection poses significant challenges due to high-dimensional covariance matrices, the need for flexible modeling of return dynamics, and various investment constraints.
-Deep learning offers promising solutions but is susceptible to overfitting.
-This project explores the application of a DNN architecture on simulated data to test its efficacy in this context.

-## Implementation 💡
-- **Deep Neural Network Model**:
-  - Architecture: Feedforward DNN with 2 hidden layers.
-  - Activation Function: Tanh.
-  - Optimization: Batch ADAM.
-- **Testing Scenarios**:
-  - Asset return processes: AR(1) and CCC-GARCH(1,1).
-  - Analysis Focus: Convergence, wealth trajectories, model dynamics, and capital allocation curves.

-## Results 📊
-- The DNN demonstrates reasonable convergence and sensible model dynamics.
-- Challenges Identified:
-  - Multi-period models underperform compared to single-period models.
-  - Overfitting likely contributes to observed discrepancies.

-## Discussion 🔍
-Further refinement and rigorous evaluation are needed in areas including:
-- Reassessment of the single-period model formulation.
-- Enhancing out-of-sample evaluation methods.
-- Reducing model complexity to mitigate overfitting.
-- Reconciling performance differences.
-- Ensuring the deep learning approach efficiently addresses portfolio optimization challenges.

-## Next Steps 🚀
-- Re-confirm single-period performance.
-- Implement a rigorous validation suite.
-- Experiment with adjustments to the DNN model.
-- Investigate and address performance gaps.
-- Detail techniques for data processing and analysis.

-*This README is part of a graduate course project for the Department of Applied Mathematics and Statistics at Stony Brook University.*
+# Deep Neural Networks for Portfolio Selection 📊

+This project replicates and evaluates the Deep Neural Network (DNN) methodology introduced by Tsang K. H. and Wong H. Y. in their 2020 paper "Deep-learning solution to portfolio selection with serially dependent returns".
+We focus on multi-period portfolio optimization in the context of serial return dependence.
+The initial findings highlight the importance of additional robustness checks for validating performance benefits. 🚀

+## Background 🌐

+Portfolio selection is a complex challenge, compounded by issues like:

+- High-dimensional covariance matrices
+- Need for flexible modeling of return dynamics
+- Various investment constraints

+Deep learning offers promising solutions, but it also brings concerns about potential overfitting.
+This project tests a DNN architecture against simulated data to explore these challenges. 💡

+## Implementation 🛠️

+Our implementation features:

+- A feedforward DNN model with 2 hidden layers and Tanh activation
+- Batch ADAM optimization for efficient training
+- Testing under AR(1) processes and CCC-GARCH(1,1) dynamics

+The focus is on convergence, wealth trajectories, model dynamics, and capital allocation curves.

+## Results 📋

+The DNN model shows:

+- Reasonable convergence
+- Sensible model dynamics
+- However, multi-period optimization underperforms single-period models, likely due to overfitting

+## Discussion 💬

+Key areas for further exploration include:

+- Refining single-period optimization methods
+- Implementing rigorous out-of-sample evaluations
+- Reducing model complexity to mitigate overfitting risks
+- Addressing performance discrepancies for a clearer understanding

+Our goal is to validate deep learning's efficiency in portfolio optimization through more robust methodologies.

+## Next Steps 🚶‍♂️

+Moving forward, we plan to:

+- Re-confirm single-period performance metrics
+- Introduce a comprehensive validation suite
+- Experiment with model adjustments for better performance
+- Investigate and understand performance gaps
+- Elaborate on our data processing techniques for transparency